-In my less than expert opinion, it’s the perfect setup for a personal defense weapon.
+In my less-than-expert opinion, it’s the perfect setup for a personal-defense weapon.
 EOTech optics are built for combat conditions.
-They’re waterproof, fog-proof and shock-proof to a whopping 1600 G’s—far beyond anything my PS90 can throw at it. [see: below] They’re not cheap by any measure, but then neither is my life, so I buy the best that I can afford.
+They’re waterproof, fog-proof and shock-proof to a whopping 1600 G’s — far beyond anything my PS90 can throw at it.
+[See below] They’re not cheap by any measure, but then neither is my life, so I buy the best that I can afford.

 PS90 5.7x28mm Round

 Ironically, the 5.7x28mm round also faced opposition for its lack of stopping power.
-Many ballistic experts condemned the 5.7x28mm round as “under powered”—compared to the 5.56x45mm NATO round used in the M-16/AR-15 rifles.
+Many ballistic experts condemned the 5.7x28mm round as “under powered” compared to the 5.56x45mm NATO round used in the M-16/AR-15 rifles.
 And no wonder.
 The 5.7x28mm provides about two-thirds less “impact energy” (velocity x mass) as the NATO round.

 Generally speaking, it’s best to deploy the largest round you can comfortably carry and fire.
 For myself and others who can no longer handle the big bang theory, the 5.7x28mm round’s minimal recoil is more important than “stopping power,” the price of the gun or ammo availability issues.
 With such little recoil, I can hit a target accurately at 50 yards with the PS90 when standing or kneeling (I can’t shoot from the prone position anymore).
 I can create very tight groups at 50 yards with rapid-fire multiple shots.

-On the negative side, the FNH PS90’s 50-round magazine is one long son of a gun.
-Carrying a couple of spare magazines for the bulpup rifle is a logistical problem worthy of a prospective buyer’s consideration.
+On the negative side, the FNH PS90’s 50-round capacity magazine is one long son of a gun.
+Carrying a couple of spare magazines for the bullpup rifle is a logistical problem worthy of a prospective buyer’s consideration.
 There are tactical vests for the PS90, but if you’re not girding for battle, keep in mind that you can’t just throw a FNH PS90 magazine in your pocket.

-It’s worth highlighting again: the most effective personal defense weapon is onewith which you can hit the target quickly, accurately and repeatably.
+It’s worth highlighting again: the most effective personal-defense weapon is one with which you can hit the target quickly, accurately and repeatably.
 With the PS90 and the EOTech optics I can achieve a level of speed and accuracy far beyond what I could with an AR-15.
 The lightweight, low-recoil PS90 is perfect for short-statured people, the elderly and other physically challenged shooters.

-As you can from my 100 yard target below, I’m no marksman when it comes to defensive shooting from a standing position.
+As you can from my 100-yard target below, I’m no marksman when it comes to defensive shooting from a standing position.
 Due to its unique design and light weight, it’s very easy to get a good cheek weld with the PS90 and with the right sling attached, most shooters will have no trouble achieving good accuracy at 100 yards.

 5.7x28mm Ammunition Choices

-It’s a fifty-grain, fragmenting, ballistic silvertip bullet.
+It’s a 50-grain, fragmenting, ballistic silvertip bullet.
 This round [above] is perfect for CQB situations like a home invasion, where you want enough “firepower” to stop the bad guys without stray bullets penetrating into other rooms of the house.

 The FNH PS90’s four-piece design is one of its most unique features.
 You can field strip this rifle faster than a 1911.
-In fact, you can disassemble the PS90 into its four parts groups—polymer stock, barrel/optics group, moving parts group and hammer group—in less time than it takes to read this paragraph.
+In fact, you can disassemble the PS90 into its four parts groups— polymer stock, barrel/optics group, moving parts group and hammer group — in less time than it takes to read this paragraph.

-Once disassembled, it’s a simple matter to run a Bore-Snake through the barrel, brush off any carbon dust on the moving-part group (I use pipe-cleaners to remove any dirt from the springs) and the hammer group and lubricate the nine recommended spots.
+Once disassembled, it’s a simple matter to run a Bore-Snake through the MIL-SPEC barrel, brush off any carbon dust on the moving-part group (I use pipe-cleaners to remove any dirt from the springs) and the hammer group and lubricate the nine recommended spots.
 Ten minutes later you’re done.
 Cleaning the PS90 is so quick I do it at the range after target practice.
 Once a month or so, I’ll also disassemble and clean each magazine.